-The Investing in Artists grants program was established by the Center for Cultural Innovation (CCI) in 2007 to enhance the working lives and strengthen the creative support system for California artists working in all disciplines.
-Since that time, with the support of The James Irvine Foundation and The William and Flora Hewlett Foundation, CCI has awarded over $2 million to 285 diverse artists working in various disciplines across the state.
+The Investing in Artists grants program was established by the Center for Cultural Innovation (CCI) in 2007 to enhance the working lives of, and strengthen the creative support system for, California artists working in all disciplines.
+Since that time, with the support of The James Irvine Foundation and The William and Flora Hewlett Foundation, CCI has awarded $2.19 million to 304 diverse artists working in various disciplines across the state.

-Through the continued support of The William and Flora Hewlett Foundation, CCI is pleased to offer an additional three rounds of funding (2015-2017) for the Investing in Artists program for Bay Area performing and media artists.
+Through the continued support of the William and Flora Hewlett Foundation, CCI is pleased to offer an additional three rounds of funding (2018-2020) for the Investing in Artists program for Bay Area Performing Arts and Media Arts artists.

-The Investing in Artists online application can be accessed at: https://ccigrants.cgweb.org/.
-Applications will be accepted online ONLY through CCI’s GO™ system.
+The Investing in Artists online application can be accessed at: https://ccigrants.gosmart.org/.